Alice Ewens

 Starting my first year at uni

 Alice is currently studying BA (Hons) English Literature.
-She tells us how much fun she had in Welcome Week creating a mockumentary on dialect with her peers; how supportive the School of English community have been and that investing in a planner has been a life saviour in helping her plan her essays!
+She tells us how much fun she had in Welcome Week creating a mockumentary on dialect with her peers; how supportive the English community have been and that investing in a planner has been a life saviour in helping her plan her essays!

 What were your expectations before starting your first year at university?